technomancy/leiningen/doc/PROFILES.md

 propagated downstream to projects that depend upon yours.
 Each profile is defined as a map which gets merged into your project map.

+The `:project` profile is activated for each task, and its settings are propagated downstream to projects that depend upon yours.

 You can place any arbitrary key/value pairs supported by `defproject` into a given profile and they will be merged into the project map when that profile is activated.